 Most people have never heard of connective tissue disorders (after all, they are rare diseases!), so today I’m explaining what they are, how they affect people, and how to tell if you have one.
 And since I have one, hopefully this will help put my other chronic illness posts into context.
 And if you have an undiagnosed illness, who knows – maybe this will turn out to be your diagnosis (that’s how I started getting answers!)

-**If this is your first time visiting Jelly-like Joints for chronic illness purposes, please read my disclaimer here first.
+**If this is your first time visiting Jelly-like Joints for chronic illness purposes, please read my disclaimer at the bottom of the page first.

 What is Connective Tissue?

 Connective tissue is found all over our bodies.
 It forms organ walls, blood vessels, and the outer coverings of our muscles and nervous system.
 It also helps hold our joints together, and is part of our skin.
 Basically, any body part you can think of probably has connective tissue around it or in it to help hold it together.
 (Reference: http://www.marfan.org/about/marfan).

 When someone has a genetic connective tissue disorder, there is a problem (mutation) in their DNA that keeps their body from making healthy connective tissue.
 Because of this, people with connective tissue disorders end up with stretchy, weak connective tissue that causes problems throughout the body.
 (Reference: http://www.marfan.org/about/marfan).

 How severe are Genetic Connective Tissue Disorders?

 To some extent, it depends which genetic mutation the person has.
 For some, such as vascular type Ehlers-Danlos Syndrome or Marfan Syndrome, there is a high risk of life – threatening complications.
 But if the connective tissue disorder is diagnosed, doctors can give the patient medicines or do surgery to prevent these things.
 For others, such as hypermobility type Ehlers-Danlos Syndrome, there is a much lower risk of these complications.